jordandalley/dispatchwrapparr/README.md

 ✅ **Custom Header Support** — Currently supports the 'Referer' and 'Origin' headers by appending `#referer=<URL>` or `#origin=<URL>` (or both) fragments to the end of the URL\
 ✅ **Cookie Jar Support** — Supports loading of cookie jar txt files in Netscape/Mozilla format\
 ✅ **Extended Stream Type Detection** — Fallback option that checks MIME type of stream URL for streamlink plugin selection\
+✅ **Streaming Radio Support with Song Information** — Play streaming radio to your TV with song information displayed on your screen for ICY and HLS stream types\
 ✅ **Automated Stream Variant Detection** — Detects streams with no video or no audio and muxes in the missing components for compatibility with most players

 ---